A Capella Singing Group Workshop Series

 Yale Daily News Summer Journalism Program

-Run by members of the Yale Daily News, the Summer Journalism Program is a one-week intensive course in journalism for high school students.
+Run by members of the Yale Daily News, the Summer Journalism Program is a three-day intensive course in journalism for high school students.
 Students participate in workshops on the fundamentals of reporting and writing, attend lectures by guest speakers from major national publications, and create a full summer edition of the Yale Daily News by the end of the week.
-The program is open to all Connecticut high school students and is free for New Haven Public School students.
+The program is open to all high school students and is free for New Haven Public School students.

 Yale Model Congress